IELTS Semi-Formal Letter: Important Topics, Ways to Write, Samples and More

 Yours sincerely,

-Sample Semi-Formal Letter #2
+Sample Semi-Formal Letter 2: Complaint or Request

-“You have watched a film at a movie theatre and have had a terrible experience.
-Write a letter to the manager of the theatre informing about your horrible experience and that you wish to have a refund.
-State the following points in your letter:
+Scenario: You watched a film at a movie theatre and had a terrible experience.
+Write a letter to the theatre manager informing them about your experience and requesting a refund.

-• Describe what exactly happened.
+• Describe what exactly happened

-• What do you want to happen?
+• State what you want to happen

-• Request for a refund
+• Request a refund

-To the manager,
+To

-I am writing to express my disappointment with my experience at your theatre while watching a film I saw last night..
+I am writing to express my disappointment with my experience at your theatre while watching a film I saw last night.

 My recent experience at your theatre on [date] was unfortunately marred by a series of issues.
 Upon entering the auditorium, I discovered that the seats were in a deplorable state, visibly dirty and unkempt.
 When I brought this to the attention of the staff, their response was surprisingly brusque and dismissive.
 Despite my attempts to rectify the situation, no one seemed inclined to address the issue, forcing me to endure the entire film while perched on an unclean seat.